 You can configure how Qlik Replicate responds to specific types of errors.
 You can define error handling on the task level or the server level.
 The configurations you make in the Server Settings affect all tasks created for this instance of Qlik Replicate unless you define a task to use the definitions you create for that task.
-For information on how to configure error handling for a specific task, see Error handling (page 183) in the Customizing tasks (page 80) chapter.
+For information on how to configure error handling for a specific task, see Error handling (page 186) in the Customizing tasks (page 82) chapter.

-- Changes to global error handling settings will not affect running tasks. - Global error handling is not available when the Apply changes using SQL MERGE task setting is enabled.
+- Changes to settings will only take affect after restarting all tasks. - Global error handling is not available when the Apply changes using SQL MERGE task setting is enabled.